 Do you want to learn how to speak with confidence and make a difference in the lives of others?
 Get valuable ideas on how to speak with confidence.
 Explore these public speaking tips.

 Today, I will reveal one of the secrets that I share with new members of the Los Baños Toastmasters Club.
 This is a simple and powerful idea.

 Most professionals who join our club are leaders.
 Toastmasters build leaders.
 But it is better known for helping people develop confidence in public speaking.

 Joining Toastmasters does not magically turn new members into confident speakers.
 Like most people who fear speaking in public, new members find excuses not to speak.

 Some of these reasons appear valid at first glance.
 A second look reveals that they are excuses disguised as reasons.

 “I am not prepared” is the most popular excuse.

-It is an excuse by those who fear to speak.
-It is a face-saving excuse by those who felt they have delivered a mediocre performance.
+It is an excuse for those who fear speaking.
+It is a face-saving excuse by those who feel they have delivered a mediocre performance.

 The antidote to this excuse is simple: prepare before you speak.

 Preparation will give you certainty.
 Certainty makes a person confident.